-Each Fund may invest in a wide range of fixed-income securities, which may include obligations of any rating or maturity.
-Each Fund may invest in investment grade corporate debt securities and lower-rated corporate debt securities (commonly known as "junk bonds").
+Each Fund may invest in a wide range of fixed-income securities, which may include foreign sovereign, sub-sovereign and supranational bonds, as well as any other obligations of any rating or maturity such as foreign and domestic investment grade corporate debt securities and lower-rated corporate debt securities (commonly known as "junk bonds").
 Lower-rated or high yield debt securities include corporate high yield debt securities, zero-coupon securities, payment-in-kind securities, and STRIPS.
 Investment grade corporate bonds are those rated BBB or better by Standard & Poor's Rating Group ("S&P") or Baa or better by Moody's Investor Services ("Moody's").
 Securities rated BBB by S&P are considered investment grade, but Moody's considers securities rated Baa to have speculative characteristics.
+See Appendix A for a description of corporate bond ratings.
 The Funds may also invest in unrated securities.